Blocked Fallopian Tubes

 • More appropriate in younger women with no other associated factor

-In conclusion,tubal tests are an important part of evaluation of infertility.
-Not all tests have same amount of accuracy.
-Laparoscopy is invasive but gold standard and also be corrective at times.
+Fallopian tube tests are essential to evaluate infertility.
+Not all tests have the same amount of accuracy.
+Laparoscopy is invasive, but it’s the gold standard and can also be corrective.
 In many cases, laparoscopic surgery can repair the blockage and improve fertility.
 If surgery isn’t successful, IVF can help you conceive.
 IVF is also appropriate in cases of advanced age and male factor.

 Book an appointment